sthbkr77/SSL-expiry-check/solution.md

 1. Create Lambda Function using the Author from scratch option.
     a. select python3.7
     b. choose to have new role created under permssions.
+(This can be

 2. Add API Gateway to trigger the function